PRX/dovetail-counts-lambda/README.md

-To find the arrangement of files that made up this mp3, we look in the S3 bucket `s3://${S3_BUCKET}/${S3_PREFIX}/_arrangements/${DIGEST}.json` or in a DynamoDB arrangements table

-configured by the
+To find the arrangement of files that made up this mp3, we look in the S3 bucket `s3://${S3_BUCKET}/${S3_PREFIX}/_arrangements/${DIGEST}.json` or in a DynamoDB arrangements table configured by the `ARRANGEMENTS_DDB_TABLE` env.

-This json is set by either the [dovetail-stitch-lambda](https://github.com/PRX/dovetail-stitch-lambda) or the [dovetail-cdn-arranger](https://github.com/PRX/dovetail-cdn-arranger) when it creates the stitched file, and has the format:
+This json was set by either the [dovetail-stitch-lambda](https://github.com/PRX/dovetail-stitch-lambda) or the [dovetail-cdn-arranger](https://github.com/PRX/dovetail-cdn-arranger) when it creates the stitched file, and has the format: